jfisher52/influence_theory/README.md

 **Step 3.
 Approximated Most Influencial Subset:**
 Create the folder `results/zsre/MIS` in the base directory.
 Then, run `scripts/MIS_exp_zsre` to generate the approximated most influencial subsets for five pre-selected test points, found using the Arnoldi method.

-Repeat the above steps for WikiText by replacing "zsre" with "wiki".